YoCodingJosh/YoCodingJosh/README.md

 ### Yo! 👋

-I'm Josh, I'm a software engineering consultant.
+I'm Josh, I'm a software engineer.

-I write code primarily using C#, JavaScript, C/C++, Java, and PHP.
+I write code primarily using C#, JavaScript, C/C++, and Java.

 - 🔭 I’m currently working on:
   * A game using C# and FNA (using .NET 6.0 and Visual Studio 2022)